 For those who would like to continue to learn different designs in this Japanese art, I have called this one Temari stars, as it is created by stitching in a star shape at each of the 12 centres.
 This design uses 6 different colours and is worked on an 80mm ball.
 The design covers the ball completely.
-There will be at least 3 different colourway choices on the workshop.
+There will be 2 different colourway choices on the workshop.

 Suitability - Advanced Suitable for students who have at least attended at least a level 2 temari workshop, or who have made a number of temari balls previously.

 Date(s) Saturday 6th April 2019 (1 place now available) Please contact us to register interest for a future workshop.

 Times 10.00 am. to 4.00 pm. with 30 minutes for lunch Arrival: from 9.30 am.

 Location Alstonefield Memorial Hall (The Village Hall) Postcode for Satnav - DE6 2FR Click for Directions